geoffreylitt/wildcard/README.md

 ## To cut a release

-Zip the `dist/ folder locally.
+* create a new folder named `wildcard-<version>`
-Rename it with a version number.
+* copy the current dist folder and manifest.json to the new folder
+* zip the folder.
 Create a new release in the Github UI and upload the zip file.

 (In the future we should automate this)